Understanding Neuroplasticity: How the Brain Relearns Movement

 Beyond exercise-based approaches, we're now seeing technologies that directly influence brain activity to enhance neuroplasticity:

-The BRAIN.Q's Therapeutic System represents a fundamental shift in this landscape.
+BRAIN.Q's Therapeutic System introduces an approach aimed at enhancing stroke rehabilitation through tailored stimulation.
 Unlike conventional approaches that work primarily through physical movement, this system directly facilitates neuroplasticity through electromagnetic fields that harmonize with the brain's natural rhythms.

 The technology starts by analyzing brain network activity across many individuals during learning and recovery.
-This vast dataset, processed through sophisticated AI, informs the creation of electromagnetic fields calibrated to enhance neural synchronization – essentially tuning the brain to states that maximize plasticity.
+This vast dataset, processed through sophisticated AI, informs the creation of electromagnetic fields targeting neural networks involved in stroke recovery.

 Factors That Influence Neuroplasticity and Stroke Outcomes